 Climbing the chin involves an open rock scramble, instilling a sense of open height and exposure that I haven’t felt since hiking up Mount Katahdin, Maine.

 Peter from Taft Lodge strikes his “caretaker pose” on the summit.
 I’ve now been to the highest points in Vermont, Massachusetts, New Hampshire, and Maine!

 hiking above treeline

 There’s a toll road that goes up the mountain, so Mansfield sees more crowds than any other place on The Long Trail.
-It seems to me that people are everywhere, and this is only on a cloudy Wednesday afternoon.
-Weekends with good weather must be like a zoo.
+Since I’ve been in solitude for a week it seems like people are everywhere.
+This is on a cloudy Wednesday afternoon, so weekends with good weather must be like a zoo.

-This structure occupies the site of the old Mt.
+This structure sits near the site of the old Mt.
 Mansfield Summit House, a large hotel that operated from 1870 to 1969.

-The descent is steep among numerous rock ledges and crevices.
-The Green Mountain Club has placed ladders in some particularly difficult spots to assist hikers.
+It’s a steep descent among rock ledges and crevices.
+The Green Mountain Club placed ladders in the difficult spots to make things easier.